DMRC to prepare project report for Indore-Ujjain, Pithampur metro corridors

 DMRC will provide technical advice for the development of the Indore-Ujjain and Indore-Pithampur metro corridors.
 The first phase of this project will focus on connecting key locations, specifically from Shri Mahakaleshwar Temple in Ujjain and Nanakheda Bus Stand to Lavkush Chauraha in Indore.

-The Madhya Pradesh Metro Rail Corporation Limited (MPMRCL) has issued an official letter confirming DMRC's involvement in preparing the DPR for these routes.
-This initiative follows a state government announcement regarding the construction of a metro rail track between Indore and Ujjain ahead of the 2028 Simhastha, a significant Hindu congregation held every 12 years in Ujjain.
+The Madhya Pradesh Metro Rail Corporation Ltd (MPMRCL) has officially confirmed that the DMRC will be responsible for preparing the Detailed Project Report (DPR) for these routes.
+This initiative comes after the state government announced plans to construct a metro rail track between Indore and Ujjain in preparation for the 2028 Simhastha, a major Hindu congregation held every 12 years in Ujjain.

 Construction on the Indore metro began in August 2019 after the DPR with 33.53 km of routes and 29 stations received approval by the state government.
-Trial run for the first phase was successfully completed in October 2023.
+A trial run for the first phase was completed in October 2023.
 The line is expected to begin operations in August 2024.

 The entire metro line will have 11 corridors which will cover 124 kilometres.
 Each train will have six coaches.
 Work is underway for a 31 km-long metro line section in Indore, and now DMRC will begin preparing a DPR for two new corridors.